kamka427/Catacombs.js/README.md

 # Magical Catacombs

 ## Summary
-Implementation of a local multiplayer game in Typesript.
+Implementation of a local multiplayer game in Typescript.
 > The task is to collect all of your highlighted treasure and rush back to your starting edge.
 > You can hinder your teammates by rotating an pushing in new rooms at the arrows on the sides.